 You’re divorced, hopefully happy, and Jimmy and Jenny, your two kids who were young children at the time of your divorce are now older.
 You’ve changed jobs and you now work nights.
 You remarried and had another child.
 Your ex is a miserable excuse for a parent and has not followed the timesharing schedule for any significant period and comes in and out of the children’s lives like “- – – -” through a duck.
 You’ve grown tired of the drama, weary of changing your schedule to accommodate the ex and their new relationship and want a change.
 You want to bring a sense of normalcy back to your life and, more importantly, the lives of your children; the court’s primary concern as always – the best interests of your children.
 Through you want to make a change to the current timesharing schedule, you need to know whether you should “go for it” and, if so, how best to accomplish your desired goal.
 Now what?

 If you’ve looked at my website, you know that I am not a fan of DIY.
-Legal work should be done by lawyers, period.
+Florida Legal work should be done by Florida child custody lawyers, period.
 Problem is that most lawyers charge too much money.
-We make legal representation affordable in all family law matters throughout Florida – all 67 counties.
+We make legal representation affordable in all Florida family law matters throughout all 67 counties.
 I’ve often wondered why people are willing to play lawyer, but not a doctor, plumber, electrician or any other occupation that requires some level of knowledge and proficiency; but I digress.
 Do yourself a favor and call the lawyer – it’s a smart, smart thing to do.

 The initial discussion with your counsel must include a discussion about the law, yes, the law.
 The rules of the game if you will.
 If your lawyer doesn’t tell you “how to play” in the first 10 minutes – call someone else.
-The rules for a modification of timesharing or any other family law issue, alimony or child support, are simple: has there been a permanent, substantial and unanticipated change in circumstances and, if so, is it in the best interests of the children to modify the existing plan?
+The rules for a modification of timesharing, Florida child custody or any other family law issue, alimony or Florida child support, are simple: has there been a permanent, substantial and unanticipated change in circumstances and, if so, is it in the best interests of the children to modify the existing plan?